-Sir Peter Jackson was born in Wellington, New Zealand, on Halloween in 1961.
-He grew up in Pukerua Bay, near Wellington.
+Sir Peter Jackson was born in Pukerua Bay Wellington in 1961.
 He began making movies at an early age using his parents' Super 8 camera.
-At 17, he left school and, after purchasing a 16mm camera, began shooting a science fiction comedy short, which 3 years later had grown into a 75-minute feature called Bad Taste.
+He left school at 17 and began shooting a science fiction comedy short, which three years later had grown into a 75-minute feature called Bad Taste.
 In 1986, Jackson quit his job as an apprentice photo engraver after he received his first grant from the New Zealand Film Commission of $5,000.
 Bad Taste was released two years later.

 The collaborative creative partnership between Jackson and his partner Fran Walsh has been at the centre of Sir Peter's career in film.
 Walsh and Jackson co-wrote Meet the Feebles in 1990.
 This was followed by Braindead and Heavenly Creatures.
 Braindead won 16 international science fiction awards, including a Saturn Award, and Heavenly Creatures received an Academy Award nomination for Best Screenplay in 1994.
 Jackson’s first box-office hit was The Frighteners (1996), starring Michael J Fox.
 From there, he made history with The Lord of the Rings trilogy.